WEX-6/FunFactGenerator/user_stories/student/presentation_guide.md

 - Practice together
 - Don't read slides - use as prompts
 - Ensure everyone speaks

-- **Maintain a level of professionalism, whilst this is a fun project you still need to ensure that you maintain a level of professionalism that is suitable for a workplace presentation**
+**Remember: ** Maintain a level of professionalism - although this is a fun project, you still need to ensure that you maintain a level of professionalism that is suitable for a workplace presentation